open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Running_Dog/Running_Dog.md

   params:
     vars:
       title: Running Dog
-    choice: Untrue
+    choice: 'True'
     part1:
       ans1:
-        value: The dog is not moving between t=6s and t=10s
+        value: The dog is speeding up at time t=7s
       ans2:
-        value: The dog is slowing down at t=7s
+        value: The dog has an average velocity of 0 m/s between time t=0s and t=8s
       ans3:
-        value: The dog is speeding up at time t=7s
+        value: The dog is not moving between t=6s and t=10s
       ans4:
-        value: The dog is moving at a constant velocity between t=2s and t=6s
+        value: The dog has a velocity of 1 m/s between time t=6s and t=10s
 ---
 # {{ params.vars.title }}
 Consider the following motion diagram for a dog running down a straight path.